matt3188/modal-popup-plugin/README.md

-# modal-popup-plugin
+# Simple Modal

-Plugin to save rewriting modal popup code over and over.
+A Javascript plugin to save rewriting modal popup code over and over.

 ## Core functionality
 This plugin should: